Staff Selection and Assignment

 Orientation

-A new FFPLTC member receives an orientation about his or her role and the mission and services of the FFPLTC.
+A new FFPLTC member receives an orientation about their role and the mission and services of the FFPLTC.

 The orientation includes a review of relevant policies and procedures.